henningkerstan/eslint-config/README.md

 - The default is to use camelCase and leading or trailing underscores are forbidden.
 - Types and enum members must be in PascalCase.
+- Private member variables may use a leading underscore.

 ### Other